 If you are fired while you are receiving treatment, you should be suspicious that your employer is terminating you because of your workers' compensation claim.
 Of course, your employer may not be firing you in retaliation for filing a claim -- if your employer is laying off many people, it is possible it is not retaliation.

-But if you believe you have been discriminated against in your employment, you should strongly consider talking to an attorney as soon as you can.
+If you believe you've been the victim of illegal retaliation or discrimination, you should strongly consider talking to an attorney as soon as you can.
 There are statutory limitations for the time you can file a lawsuit, and you do not want to loose your right to file simply because you waited too long to talk to an attorney.
+Most attorneys offer free consultations during which you can discuss the specifics of your case.